 Score 6 The legal framework for the RIA process was set in 2012.
-Thus, it is still in its infancy, which explains some of its shortcomings.
+Today, it faces clear shortcomings with regard to large-scale implementation.
 On the positive side, legal regulations set in the governmental decree require the involvement of relevant interest groups and public consultations in the lawmaking process.
 It must be formally documented which interest groups have been involved, what their proposals have been and to what extent the proposals have been taken into account.
-Moreover, all this information is publicly available in the explanatory paper to the draft law.
+All this information is publicly available in the explanatory paper accompanying the draft law.
+Alongside these formal requirements, involving stakeholders and hearing their opinions has become a truly common practice.